dodat97/dodat97.github.io/_pages/about.md

 * Hierarchical Models: Identifiability, Statistical Efficiency, and Model Selection Methods
-* Population genetics and Phylogenetics
+* Statistical Genetics, Population genetics, and Phylogenetics
 * Statistical Optimal Transport

 I study identifiability and parameter estimation for latent variable models such as mixture and admixture models with unknown number of components using optimal transport, empirical process theory, and Bayesian asymptotic theory.
-From that, we provide rigorous model selection methods for those models.
+From that, my collaborators and I provide rigorous model selection methods for those models.
 I am also passionate about developing interpretable and computationally efficient hierarchical Bayesian methods with applications in genetics.

+From Summer 2025, I start working on GWAS with a focus in fine-mapping.

 ## Preprints and Publications
 \* denotes equal contributions.